JiaangL/JiaangL.github.io/_pages/about.md

 **Jiaang Li**, Quan Wang, Yi Liu, Licheng Zhang, Zhendong Mao

 [**Code**](https://github.com/JiaangL/RandomQuantization)   [**Slides**](files/emnlp2023_slides.pdf)
-- Representation Learning on Knowledge Graphs (KGs) is essential for downstream tasks.
-The dominant approach, KG Embedding (KGE), represents entities with independent vectors and faces the scalability challenge.
-Recent studies propose an alternative way for parameter efficiency, which represents entities by composing entity-corresponding codewords matched from predefined small-scale codebooks.
-We refer to the process of obtaining corresponding codewords of each entity as entity quantization, for which previous works have designed complicated strategies.
-Surprisingly, this paper shows that simple random entity quantization can achieve similar results to current strategies.
+- The dominant Knowledge Graph (KG) representation approach, KG Embedding (KGE), represents entities with independent vectors and faces the scalability challenge.
+- Recent studies propose an alternative way for parameter efficiency, which represents entities by composing entity-corresponding codewords matched from predefined small-scale codebooks.
+We define the process of obtaining corresponding codewords of each entity as entity quantization, for which previous works have designed complicated strategies.
+- Surprisingly, we find out that simple random entity quantization can achieve similar results to current strategies.
 We analyze this phenomenon and reveal that entity codes, the quantization outcomes for expressing entities, have higher entropy at the code level and Jaccard distance at the codeword level under random entity quantization.
 Therefore, different entities become more easily distinguished, facilitating effective KG representation.
-The above results show that current quantization strategies are not critical for KG representation, and there is still room for improvement in entity distinguishability beyond current strategies.
+- We prove that random quantization strategy is already good enough for KG representation.
+Future work could focusing on improving entity distinguishability for further benefits.
 </div>
 </div>